jenkinsci/dynatrace-plugin/README.md

 ## Installation

 <a name="update"/>
-### Using Jenkins Update Centre
+### Using Jenkins Update Center

-The recommended way of installing the plugin is by the Update Centre.
-Simply search for the "Dynatrace" keyword and install the plugin with a single click.
+The recommended way of installing the plugin is by the Update Center (plugin directory).
+Navigate to "Manage Jenkins" / "Manage Plugins" page and switch to the "Available" tab.
+Search for the "Dynatrace" keyword and install the plugin.

 <a name="manual"/>
 ### Manual Installation